 - Despite the recognized desire of most patients to die at home, one-third of Medicare cancer patients in California with a poor prognosis died in a hospital in 2007.
 California also used hospice less than many other states for cancer patients at the end of life.

-The complete report is available as a Document Download.
+The complete report, as well as all the charts found in the report, is available as a Document Download.